Last updated Wednesday 8 April, 10:52 GMT

 HOW TO APPLY

-Although Government announced that local authorities will contact you if you are eligible and stated 'you don't need to do anything', please be aware there appears to be potential variations depending on your local authority.
+Although Government announced that local authorities will contact you if you are eligible and stated 'you don't need to do anything', you can apply online if you think that you are eligible.
+We have included all the relevant links below for your reference.

 North East Lincolnshire Council Apply Here